Palomino result when a

 FARCEUR'S GOLDEN ANGEL (Farceur's Fool's Gold x Serr's Princess), 2001 palomino mare owned by Orleeta Thompson.
 The darkened mane

-and top of tail is most likely caused by the sooty gene, though it is unknown why sooty can sometimes be so selective rather than
+and top of tail is thought to be caused by the sooty gene, though it is unknown why sooty can sometimes be so selective rather than

 covering the entire horse, as with our next example.
 Photo